RarelyCharlie/rarelycharlie.github.io/_draft/chat11.md

   - 0 You're feeling unprepared for it, which means you're not certain how well you'll do, and the score in this exam can affect your final grades.
   - 26 You need to take your mind off the exam by doing some things you enjoy, things that will keep you calm tomorrow.
 - 2M Yes you are right.
 I find it really hard to cope with it because a lot of thoughts keep going in mind and makes me anxious.
 Though I try to do some breathing, journaling, listening to music or self-talk.
-- 0I Now Kris is moving on from talking about stress to planning how to cope.
+- 1I Now Kris is moving on from talking about stress to planning how to cope.
 - 0I This suggests we're nearly done.
 - 0Q Which reply accurately reflects the member's feelings?
-  - 0 Your thoughts make you anxious, and it's hard to cope with that, but feel you can rely on techniques you've used before like breathing, journaling, music and self-talk.
+  - 0 Your thoughts make you anxious, and it's hard to cope with that, but feel you can rely on techniques you've used before.
   - 33 Those are great ways to cope with feelings and de-stress!
 I'm glad to hear there's some things you enjoy doing to keep your mind off things.
 What do you think would help you feel more calmed for tomorrow?
   - 28 You're anxious that breathing, journaling, listening to music and self-talk might not work this time because Quantitative Economics is very tough.
 - 2M Thank you for your encouragement.
 I appreciate it.
 I guess I will try them but not 100% sure how things will go.
 I guess it became part of every exam